Polynomial size linear programs for problems in P: Connections to non-negative rank

-where for some constant $0<d<\frac{1}{2}.$ This constant is a universal constant that depends only on $n$ and not on $L.$ The appropriate value of $d$ can be obtained from Lemma \ref{wef} (See last part of the proof).
+To make the connection with Section \ref{sect:wef}, $L$ plays the role of the decision problem $X$ and $L(n)$ is the set of instances of size $n$ that have a "yes" answer.

-Corresponding to any language $L$ let us define a polytopal sandwich given by a pair of polytopes.
+Corresponding to any language $L(n)$ let us define a polytopal sandwich given by a pair of polytopes.
 The inner polytope is described by its vertices and is contained in the outer polytope, which in turn is described by a set of inequalities.
-Both the vertices of the inner polytope and the inequalities for the outer polytope depend only on the language $L.$ We call such a sandwich the \emph{characteristic sandwich} of $L(n)$ and $M(L(n))$ is the slack of this sandwich (Lemma \ref{slack}).
+Both the vertices of the inner polytope and the inequalities for the outer polytope depend only on the language $L(n).$ We call such a sandwich the \emph{characteristic sandwich} of $L(n)$.